Dafeng1980/Clock_Project/README.md

 * External EEPROM M24LC128

 * TL1838 Infrared Receiver
-    * Voice control by the XiaoMi IR-smart Speaker.
+    * Use the IR of Xiaomi Smart-speaker to realize voice control.

 * LED light